-You can apply for support to cover expenses connected to communication and exhibition work, particularly those related to work at or preparation for a “product thesis” [produktspeciale] involving Moesgaard Museum.
-You can also apply for support for travels or investigations of relevance to the museum, for example related to the acquisition of new objects or other types of material for its ethnographic collection, including its UNESCO collections.
+You can apply for support to cover expenses connected to communication and exhibition work, particularly those related to work at or preparation for a “product thesis” [produktspeciale] involving MoMu.
+You can also apply for support for travels or investigations of relevance to the museum, for example related to the acquisition of new objects or other types of material for its ethnographic collections, including its UNESCO collections.
 In that case, grants may be used to cover costs related to travel and accommodation during fieldwork.
 The fieldwork or project should be either ongoing or upcoming.
 We do not cover past projects.

 How large are the grants, and how do they work?

 The grants usually fall in portions of 5.000‐15.000 kroner.
-Advance payments are not possible; instead recipients will have relevant and documented expenses related to travel, accommodation, and other costs reimbursed upon their return.
-Note that expenses related to the acquisition and transport of museum objects will usually be covered by Moesgaard Museum and thus cannot be covered by these grants.
+Advance payments are not possible; instead, recipients will have relevant and documented expenses related to travel, accommodation, and other costs reimbursed upon their return.
+Note that expenses related to the acquisition and transport of museum objects will usually be covered by MoMu and thus cannot be covered by these grants.

 When must the funding be spent, and bills settled?

-Funding granted in this round must be spent, and bills settled, during the calendar year 2016.
+Funding granted in this round must be spent, and bills settled, before the end of 2019.

 How to go about it

 Applications can be written in Danish or English.
-Applications addressing the committee, consisting of a short project proposal of no more than two pages in total, outlining the main idea, a time plan, and a budget, must be e-mailed to the head of the committee, associate professor Mads Daugbjerg, email@example.com, no later than Monday 20 June, 2016, at noon.
-Responses will be given no later than July 1, 2016.
+Applications addressing the committee, consisting of a short project proposal of no more than two pages in total, outlining the main idea, a time plan, and a budget, must be e-mailed to the head of the committee, associate professor Susanne Højlund, firstname.lastname@example.org, no later than Monday 18 February, at noon.
+Responses will be given in early March.

 Note that the ESC cannot cover expenses for

-- The purchase and transport of museum objects.
-Any such issues should be settled with Moesgaard Museum in advance.
+- the purchase and transport of museum objects.
+Any such issues should be settled with Momu in advance.

 The types of expenses most commonly covered by ESC grants are direct travel costs (excluding insurances) and accommodation “in the field”, as well as costs related to the mounting of exhibitions or other communication initiatives “back home”.